hydrogen-dev/raindrop-sdk-js/README.md

 Should be called when a user elects to use Raindrop Client for the first time with your application.
 - `newUserName`: the new user's Hydro username (the one they used when signing up for Hydrogen 2FA app, visible in-app)

-Returns:
-- `createDate`: time when the user registered with your application
-- `username`: the user's Hydro username
-- `application_client_mapping_id`: a uuid identifying the user's link with your application
-- `application_id`: your `hydroApplicationId`.

 ### `verifySignature(challengeUserName, challengeString)`
 Should be called each time you need to verify whether a user has signed a message.
 - `challengeUserName`: the username of the user that is meant to have signed `challengeString`
 - `challengeString`: a message generated from `generateMessage()`

-Returns:
-- `verified`: boolean indicating whether the user has signed `challengeString`

 ## `raindrop.enterprise.RaindropPartner` Functions
 Enterprise Raindrop initialization code will look like: